On the existence of infinitely many non-contractible periodic orbits of Hamiltonian diffeomorphisms of closed symplectic manifolds: Introduction

-Here $\chi(H,I;\alpha)$ is the sum of the Poincar\'e--Hopf indices of the Poincar\'e return maps of one-periodic trajectories of $\varphi_H$ representing $\alpha$ with augmented action (see Subsection \ref{subsection:augmentedaction} for the definition) in $I$, and $\widetilde{\mathrm{Spec}}(H;\alpha)$ is the set of values of the augmented action of one-periodic trajectories of $\varphi_H$ representing $\alpha$.
+Here $\chi(H,I;\alpha)$ is the sum of the Poincar\'e--Hopf indices of the Poincar\'e return maps of one-periodic orbits of $\varphi_H$ representing $\alpha$ with augmented action (see Subsection \ref{subsection:augmentedaction} for the definition) in $I$, and $\widetilde{\mathrm{Spec}}(H;\alpha)$ is the set of values of the augmented action of one-periodic orbits of $\varphi_H$ representing $\alpha$.